neowebdeveloper7/google-homepage/README.md

 Duplicating the google homepage

 Here I have duplicated the already existing simple google-homepage.
 I have learned here ways to create a horizontal navbar, a fixed footer and a vertically aligned image in the center.
-All the re-creating the google homepage.
+All the way re-creating the google homepage.

 # link to the odin project database: